 Team building helps you create new experiences that make members understand and appreciate individual roles and functions.

-3. Team building is important because it helps members learn vital team skills.
+3. Team building helps members learn vital team skills.

 Team building is an intervention.
 You employ it to ensure that members perform at their best.

 Peak performance requires new skills and behaviors which they won’t get by book reading.
 They need to have shared experiences and learn from them.

 Your team may need to master new skills in creativity, collaboration, conflict management, communication, goal setting, problem-solving, or decision-making to develop new behaviors.